 Poynette is also a quaint place to visit, boasting a few gas stations, a Piggly Wiggly grocery store, Willy’s Weenie Wagon, and my Grandparents’ house, amongst other things.

-10. I’m going to use number ten to link you up to ten more things to explore on your own online that are free or inexpensive in the Madison area: Art Fair on the Square (this year its July 9 – 10), Wisconsin State Historical Society Museum, Madison Museum of Contemporary Art, University of Wisconsin-Madison Arboretum, Chazen Museum of Art, University of Wisconsin-Madison campus, Olbrich Botanical Gardens, Geology Museum, Wisconsin Veterans Museum, and browsing (and shopping) on State Street (my favorite of this is Maxwell Street Days, which is actually on State Street annually in July).
+10. I’m going to use number ten to link you up to ten more things to explore on your own online that are free or inexpensive in the Madison area: Art Fair on the Square, Wisconsin State Historical Society Museum, Madison Museum of Contemporary Art, University of Wisconsin-Madison Arboretum, Chazen Museum of Art, University of Wisconsin-Madison campus, Olbrich Botanical Gardens, Geology Museum, Wisconsin Veterans Museum, and browsing (and shopping) on State Street (my favorite of this is Maxwell Street Days, which is actually on State Street annually in July).

 I have to give one last shout out that is not free or inexpensive.
 Just in case you are traveling to Madison or you live in the area and just want a family-friendly night away, my family loved our stay at the Comfort Suites in DeForest (another suburb of Madison).
 With a friendly staff, nice rooms, and a wonderful pool area, we just loved it.
 The pools are all saltwater, and include a very shallow kids area with fountains (which were a hoot), a regular pool with basketball hoops, and a large hot tub.
 Loved it!